2025–26 Summit League men's basketball season

-The 2025–26 Summit League men's basketball season started non-conference play on November 3, 2025, and conference play will start on December 31, 2025.
-The regular season will end on February 28, 2026, and set up the 2026 Summit League men's basketball tournament which will take place from March 4 to 8, 2026.
+The 2025–26 Summit League men's basketball season started non-conference play on November 3, 2025, and conference play started on December 31, 2025.
+The regular season ended on February 28, 2026.

-This will be the last season in the conference for Denver, as the Pioneers will join the West Coast Conference on July 1, 2026.
+This was the last season in the conference for Denver, as the Pioneers will join the West Coast Conference on July 1, 2026.

+North Dakota State finished league play with a 14–2 record as the regular season champion.
+The 2026 Summit League men's basketball tournament took place from March 4 to 8, 2026.
+North Dakota State won the tournament, defeating North Dakota in the tournament final, and advanced to the NCAA tournament.
+In the NCAA tournament, the Bison were seeded 14th in the East region and played 3rd seeded Michigan State.
+They would fall to the Spartans, 67–92.
+St. Thomas received an at large bid to play in the National Invitation Tournament (NIT).
+They lost to Seattle in the first round, 52–67.